wajiharizvi001/Optimize-WP/README.txt

 Using The WordPress Dashboard

-Navigate to the 'Add New' in the plugins dashboard Search for 'wp-cleanup-and-basic-functions'
+Navigate to the 'Add New' in the plugins dashboard Search for 'optimize-wp'
 Click 'Install Now'
 Activate the plugin on the Plugin dashboard
-Customize the setting by clicking on the "WordPress Cleanup and Basic Options Functions" menu tab Uploading in WordPress Dashboard
+Customize the setting by clicking on the "Optimize WP" menu tab Uploading in WordPress Dashboard

 Navigate to the 'Add New' in the plugins dashboard Navigate to the 'Upload' area
-Select wp-cleanup-and-basic-functions.zip from your computer Click 'Install Now'
+Select optimize-wp.zip from your computer
+Click 'Install Now'
 Activate the plugin in the Plugin dashboard
 Using FTP

-Download wp-cleanup-and-basic-functions.zip
+Download optimize-wp.zip
-Extract the wp-cleanup-and-basic-functions directory to your computer Upload the wp-cleanup-and-basic-functions directory to the /wp-content/plugins/ directory Activate the plugin in the Plugin dashboard
+Extract the optimize-wp directory to your computer Upload the optimize-wp directory to the /wp-content/plugins/ directory Activate the plugin in the Plugin dashboard
 Frequently Asked Questions

-How to use WordPress Cleanup and Basic Options Functions?
+How to use Optimize WP?

-Just activate the plugin then go to the "Settings -> WP Cleanup" menu and just check the options you want.
+Just activate the plugin then go to the "Settings -> Optimize WP" menu and just check the options you want.

-Will WordPress Cleanup and Basic Options Functions slow my website?
+Will Optimize WP slow my website?

-Well this is actually the whole contrary, WordPress Cleanup and Basic Options Functions will reduce the cluter from your website head section getting rid of useless scripts and inline css.
+Well this is actually the whole contrary, Optimize WP will reduce the cluter from your website head section getting rid of useless scripts and inline css.

 I am not a developer, should i use that plugin